 Finally the tasting.
 This is the part that – prior to this experience – has always turned me off.
 You take a spoon and skim the surface of the coffee so you have enough to taste, and you essentially inhale the coffee while slurping.
 Yes, slurping, REALLY loudly.
 I doth detest!
 But once you do it, you’ll notice how getting all that air and flavor rolling around in your mouth and tongue gives you a way better take on the coffee.
 It’s like you are honing in on all these flavor particles, the way the coffee feels, an enjoyable and sensate experience.
 I was really getting into this!
 And I finally had better notes at this point such as ‘tastes like really good coffee.’

-Here Huckleberry’s own Kevin and Koan show us how it’s done
+https://youtu.be/DvCH2FodFMMHere Huckleberry’s own Kevin and Koan show us how it’s done

 The Verdict: OMG I TOTALLY GET CUPPING!
-The differences in aroma, taste, color of each coffee from different regions – they were way more noticeable than I thought they’d be.
+The differences in aroma, taste, the color of each coffee from different regions – they were way more noticeable than I thought they’d be.
 And Huckleberry did a great job placing coffees next to one another that would clearly have different traits, smells, flavor notes so that our noses and taste buds got that ‘aha’ moment.
-They even busted out an Indonesian coffee that was just released, and talked about why they choose certain coffees over others, without totally overloading us coffee fledglings with too much jargon or technicalities.
+They even busted out an Indonesian coffee that was just released and talked about why they choose certain coffees over others, without totally overloading us coffee fledglings with too much jargon or technicalities.

 The aftermath of a damn good cupping

-Now any time I enjoy a cup at home I know that this coffee was chosen specifically over others for many reasons, and the way that particular roaster made his or her final verdict was through a fun and slurpy thing called cupping.
+Now any time I enjoy a cup at home I know that this coffee was chosen specifically over others for many reasons and the way that particular roaster made his or her final verdict was through fun and a slurpy thing called cupping.

 *Writers note: I have since been told that roasters cup coffee pretty much every day as part of their job.
 Also that I am, officially, becoming a coffee nerd.
 Say it isn’t so!